cygni/cts2023-turn-cygnicator/README.md

 ### Inter-task communication

-Introduce FreeRTOS API to how to create tasks and communicate between tasks e.g. queues, mailboxes whatever There are multiple ways/concepts that can be used for intertask communication such as queues, Binary Semaphores, Mutexes, Direct Task notification and stream/message buffers.
+There are multiple ways/concepts that can be used for intertask communication such as queues, Binary Semaphores, Mutexes, Direct Task notification and stream/message buffers.

 Queues are the primary form and they can be used to send messages between tasks, and between interrupts and tasks.
-In most cases they are used as thread safe FIFO (First In First Out) buffers with new data being sent to the back of the queue, altough data can also be sent to the front of the queue.
+In most cases they are used as thread safe FIFO (First In First Out) buffers with new data being sent to the back of the queue, although data can also be sent to the front of the queue.

 ### Queue example